kusakehan/CLEMM/README.md

 # CLEMM

-This is an R package to paper "CLEMM: Clustering and Envelope Mixture Models", which includes the algorithm for solving envelope subspace and EM algorithm for CLEMM and GMM.
+This is an R package to the manuscript " Parsimonious model-based clustering with envelopes" by Wang, Zhang and Mai (2018).
+It includes the envelope-EM algorithms for fitting Gaussian Mixture Models.

 The `CLEMM` package can be installed, directly from GitHub, using the devtools library: